 3. Open Bins

 Some games are nearly impossible to get back into the box they came in.
 Other times the game and packaging are on the small size and prone to disappearing in the back of a cabinet.
 Storage in open bins are a good solution for these types of games with large pieces that are fairly self-contained and/or small game units.
-(Find my white bins HERE)
+(Find similar white bins HERE)

 4. Zippered Pouches